 The Bellarine Peninsula is renowned for its attractive rural hinterland, boutique wineries and artisan producers.
-With coastal and historic towns, such as Queenscliff, and excellent beaches, it is a tourism and recreation destination.
+With coastal and historic towns, such as Queenscliff, and excellent beaches, it is one of Victoria's most prized tourism and recreation destinations.

 Given its proximity to Geelong and Melbourne, and reputation as an attractive and relaxed lifestyle destination, areas of the Bellarine Peninsula have been under increasing development pressure.
-To ensure the region’s long-term sustainability, and manage threats from climate change risks, we must effectively balance growth with the preservation of distinctive features and characteristics.
+To ensure the region’s long-term sustainability, and to better manage threats associated with climate change, we must effectively balance growth with the protection of significant natural and rural assets.

-The Statement of Planning Policy will include a 50-year vision and strategies, including long-term settlement boundaries, to better protect the unique features of the Bellarine Peninsula for current and future generations.
+Once declared, a Statement of Planning Policy will be prepared which will include a 50-year vision and strategies, including long-term settlement boundaries, to better protect the unique features of the Bellarine Peninsula for current and future generations.